Heart Failure Facts

-When you’re managing a condition like HF, it’s important to work with your doctor and take an active role in your treatment.
+When you’re managing a condition like Heart Failure, it’s important to work with your doctor and take an active role in your treatment.
 But to do that, you’ll need to know the facts.

 The words can be misleading.
 The heart is a muscle that pumps blood to the other organs of the body, but “Heart Failure” doesn’t mean the heart has stopped working.
 It means it can’t pump properly—so it doesn’t fully support the body’s need for blood and oxygen.

-If you or a loved one has been diagnosed with HF, you’re not alone.
+If you or a loved one has been diagnosed with Heart Failure, you’re not alone.

-In the United States, nearly 6 million people are living with HF
+In the United States, nearly 6 million people are living with Heart Failure

-One out of every 5 people will develop HF over the course of their lifetime
+One out of every 5 people will develop Heart Failure over the course of their lifetime

 Strong muscular walls squeeze and relax to pump blood out to all parts of the body, supplying the organs with oxygen.